ljucovic/miotree/README.md

 ____________
-#### Miotree
+#### mIoTree

-Miotree is django webapplication.
+mIoTree is django webapplication.
 It use django, saves it data in SQLLite and use d3.js + Formantic-UI for the graphics view.

 ### Used technlogies
 - Django 4.2.1